 After trying their Marzen dubbed Country Roads (my WV heart be still) and their watermelon beer, we were getting hungry.
 Though we did try one of their pretzels, it wasn’t enough to satisfy, so we moved on to find some lunch.

 Never Blue was incredible.
-It is a bit quirky, but the food was delicious.
+It was a bit quirky, but the food was delicious.
 And when I went inside to use the bathroom, I loved the look of it.
-I can’t wait to come back when it’s not a pandemic.

 Ryan stuck with some classic wings, but I got the duck wontons and the lamb kofta.
 And even though I was trying to pace myself in terms of drinking, I couldn’t pass up a passionfruit margarita.
 And I’m so glad I didn’t.